 Upon graduation, Krumpe continued to excel as a player on both the national and international level for the following six years.
 He was a first-round draft choice and a two-year starter for the Chicago Sting of the MISL from 1986-88.
 Between 1986-91, he was a member of the U.S. National Team and played in the 1990 World Cup, 1988 Olympics and the 1987 Pan-American Games.
 During his career with the National Team, he tallied four goals and accounted for six assists in more than 40 international matches.

 After completing his career as a player, Krumpe moved on as a coach where he received a USSF National "A" Coaching License.
 His head coaching career began at the prep level at his alma mater, West Torrance High School (1991-95), where he led his teams to the playoffs in each of his four seasons.
 In 2008, Krumpe was a member of the inaugural class of the West Torrance High School Hall of Fame.
 Additionally, Krumpe coached at El Camino College for one season (1994), and served as an assistant for the women's program at Cal State Dominguez Hills in 1989.
 While at CSUDH he helped guide the Toros to the NCAA Division II Final Four for the first time in program history.

 In addition to his coaching duties at LMU, Krumpe is active in youth soccer and is currently heavily involved in ODP Region IV programs.

 A 1986 graduate of UCLA, Krumpe earned his Bachelor of Science degree in Aerospace Engineering.
 He has completed work on a Master's degree in Education at Cal State Dominguez Hills.
-A resident of Torrance, he and his wife Kati have two children, Tyler and Cameron, both of whom play soccer at LMU.
+A resident of Torrance, he and his wife Kati have two sons, Tyler and Cameron, both of whom played soccer at LMU.